A Visual Mining Approach to Improved Multiple-Instance Learning: Application of MILTree to Multiple-Instance Learning Scenarios

-The selected training set is then used to create an initial classifier (in our experiments an SVM classifier).
-After applying the model over the validation set, we show the \textit{InstancePrototypes ClassMatch} tree that visualizes, in contrasting color, the misclassified \textit{training} bags, whose instance prototypes are likely to be non-representative.
-Figure \ref{people_instProto} shows the \textit{InstancePrototypes ClassMatch} tree for the People dataset, highlighting in red the misclassified points belonging to the training set.
-We then use the second level projection of MILTree to explore the instance space projection of those bags aiming to improve the classification model.
+The selected training set is then used to create an initial classifier (in our experiments, an SVM classifier).
+After applying the model over the validation set, we display the \textit{InstancePrototypes ClassMatch} tree that highlights, in a contrasting color, the misclassified \textit{training} bags, whose instance prototypes are likely to be non-representative.
+Figure \ref{people_data}c shows the \textit{InstancePrototypes ClassMatch} tree for the People dataset, highlighting in red the misclassified points belonging to the training set.
+We then use the second level projection of MILTree to explore the instance space projection of those bags, aiming to improve the classification model.

-In order to improve the MIL classification model users have two options.
+To improve the MIL classification model, users have two options.
 The first option is to automatically change the $B_{protoClass}$ of all misclassified training bags identified in the \textit{InstancePrototypes ClassMatch} tree by replacing it with the alternative instance prototypes $B_{iy}$.
 The second option, which we show in this case study, is to visually explore the instance space projection of all misclassified bags highlighted in the \textit{InstancePrototypes ClassMatch} tree and individually choose how to update the instance prototypes.

-Figure~\ref{people_updateInstProto} shows the instance space layout of each highlighted bag, here referred to as A, B, C, D, E, F, and G. Each instance space layout is a new NJ tree formed by instances that belong to the explored bag.
-We show the four possible visual steps of the prototype update.
-Note that the first, second and third steps could be executed automatically.
-But when exploring it manually the user is allowed to see and control those steps individually.
-The fourth step is the manual selection of prototypes, requiring an analysis of the instances in the instances space layout.
+Figure~\ref{people_updateInstProto} shows the instance space layout of each highlighted bag, here referred to as A, B, C, D, E, F and G. Each instance space layout is a new NJ tree formed by instances that belong to the explored bag.
+We show the four possible visual steps required to update the prototypes.
+Note that the first, second and third steps could be executed automatically, but by exploring it manually, the user is allowed to see and control those steps individually.
+For instance, the bag C required a manual selection of the correct prototype, so a fourth step is added.
+This allows users to explore and analyze the instances in the instance space~layout.